 InCopy users can view their content contributions within the context of layouts without installing InDesign.
 Using InCopy, writers and editors can take full control of text, including typesetting functions such as applying formatting styles (usually imported from InDesign), copyfitting, adjusting line and page breaks, setting hyphenation, kerning, and so on.
 InCopy users can import graphics to enhance their stories, and make limited transformations on those graphics, such as scaling and cropping.
 After the content is saved in InCopy, the document can be updated in InDesign.
 In addition, InDesign users can share design updates with InCopy users, ensuring they are working with the latest layouts.

 Typically, a system integrator customizes the interaction between InCopy and InDesign, setting up and defining the workflow system for the group.
-The workflow system controls file creation, synchronization (with the master server), and viewing.
+The workflow system controls file creation, synchronization (with the parent server), and viewing.
 InCopy and InDesign work with several different workflow systems, including the built‑in system enabled by the InCopy® LiveEdit Workflow plug‑ins for small workgroups.
 For specific details about your workflow system, talk to the system integrator.

 A linked InCopy document is a content file (either text or graphics) that is placed in an open InDesign document or assignment file.
 The content is associated with an InDesign layout, and therefore managed by the InDesign document.
 The InDesign user makes this connection from within InDesign; you cannot create or manage the link from InCopy.
 The InDesign connection can be made before the InCopy user starts writing and editing text, while the writing is in progress, or after the text work is finished.
 Once the content is linked, the InCopy user can see (but not change) the page layouts, styles, and so on, as they appear in the InDesign document.